 Students studying on certain courses must be fit to qualify in their respective professions

-Procedures and support available when a student becomes unwell or presents a risk to self and/or others
+The Support to Study regulations outline the procedures and support available to both staff and students when a student becomes unwell and/or presents a risk to self and/or others.

 Exceptional and/or unforeseen circumstances that require you to be absent from your studies.